Digestive DisordersIrritable Bowel Syndrome, Colitis, Diverticulitis, Gastroparesis, Food Sensitivities...

-In my 29 years of practice if there is one thing I have learned and that is any digestive problem can have far reaching negative impacts on our health.
+In all my years of practice if there is one thing I have learned and that is any digestive problem can have far reaching negative impacts on our health.
 The sad news is that traditional medicine, for the most part, doesn’t recognize what has been scientifically proven and even if it did most digestive problems never have and never will respond to pharmaceuticals.

 Today I want to discuss what is known as leaky gut syndrome or increased intestinal permeability.

 Here are the take away messages: